Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Theoretical Analysis

 We provide a theoretical analysis of the gating mechanism through the lens of the \textit{bias-complexity tradeoff} \citep{Shalev-Shwartz_Ben-David_2014}, yielding bounds on the frequency approximation error.
 This framework helps assess the strengths and limitations of our frequency-specialized approach.
 Specifically, it decomposes the error of the ERM algorithm into a frequency-focused approximation error $\mathcal{E}_{\text{app}}$, representing bias from limited model capacity, and estimation error $\mathcal{E}_{\text{est}}$, arising from overfitting due to model complexity.
 By analyzing this tradeoff, we obtain theoretical insights into the robustness of the model and the gating mechanism.
 Assuming $X$ and $Y(X)$ share the same periodicity, formally: $I^X =I^Y=I $, and for some $\gamma>0$ we then get,

 \begin{itemize} \item \(E_{\perp}\) bounds the \emph{(frequency)‑approximation error}: the signal energy outside the span of the $N$ expert frequencies. \item The second term, which bounds the \textit{estimation error}, penalises how far the learned gating \(G\) is from the optimal \(\beta\).
 If training makes \(\|\beta-G\|_1\!\to0\), the total error collapses to the intrinsic residual \(\sqrt{E_{\perp}}\). \end{itemize} To ease notation, $G$, $\beta$, $E_{\perp}$ represent $G(X)$, $\beta(X)$,and $E_{\perp}(X)$, respectively.
 Adding more frequency and complementary experts reduces approximation error but risks overfitting, while too few experts lead to underfitting, reflecting the bias–complexity trade-off \citep{Shalev-Shwartz_Ben-David_2014}.
 Incorporating natural frequencies \ref{app:freq_experts} introduces a meaningful inductive bias, ensuring sufficient representative experts to cover diverse datasets while controlling complexity to prevent overfitting.
+To further validate this analysis, in App.~\ref{app:frequency_choice}, we empirically validate our inductive bias premise, showing that selecting frequencies at random degrades performance due to increased approximation error.
 In \ref{app:theory}, we provide the proof and provide an analysis with a stricter assumption on the shared periodicity.